 Original airfoil: Trailing edge sheeting is 3", eliminates need for all those vertical grain shears between the T.E. sheeting.
+The plan shows a 1/4" wide leading edge, but has a call out of 3/8 sq leading edge.
+The plan's leading edge schools be drawn to the 3/8 dimension.
 D-tube sheetings, 6" wide.
 Spar is 1/4 x 1/2 spruce with long multi-laminated 1/16 plywood horizontal shears on the sides of the spars and vertical grain blocks between the spars.
 Plywood root caps to anchor the wing rod tubes.
 Leading edge is pre shaped spruce that fits between top and bottom sheeting.
 The 1/8 sheet is not included for the Miller Mod.
 No rib caps required.
 All these changes will make the wing stronger, easier and much quicker to construct.

 S 3014 Airfoil: This is the same airfoil used on the Sky Bench Bird Series, Oly ll S, Oly lll, WF-XL and other kits to come.
 The S 3014 is a great all weather airfoil that allows high performance flying in calm or windy conditions.
 Another feature the airfoil has is the tip stall is very gentle, no wash out in the wing tips is required or recommended .
 Consider building the S 3014 wing with flaps that also can be raised for increased speed.

 2100 sq. in. of wing area with a S 3014 airfoil, WOW, I can't wait!!!